xvnpw/xvnpw.github.io/content/posts/fabric_design_documents.md

 description: "How I use Fabric patterns to create, review and refine design documents."
 ---

 I stumbled into a problem of creating high quality design documents for my threat modelling research.
-About 1.5 years ago, I created [AI Nutrition-Pro](https://github.com/xvnpw/ai-nutrition-pro-design-gpt3.5/blob/main/ARCHITECTURE.md) architecture and have been using it since then.
+About one and half years ago, I created [AI Nutrition-Pro](https://github.com/xvnpw/ai-nutrition-pro-design-gpt3.5/blob/main/ARCHITECTURE.md) architecture and have been using it since then.
 What if it's already in LLMs training data 🤔?
 Testing threat modelling capabilities could give me false results.

 I decided to create few prompts that will help me in daunting task of creating design documents.
 I coded those as [Fabric](https://github.com/danielmiessler/fabric) patterns so everyone can benefit.
 If you don't know Fabric - it's great cli tool created by [Daniel Miessler](https://danielmiessler.com).

+You can use my prompts not only for fictional projects but also real ones.

+🔒 In this article I will especially focus on security part of prompts and AI generated output.

-{{< figure src="https://github.com/user-attachments/assets/df07a470-769e-48e6-ac79-3584c9e8bb22" class="image-center" width=300 >}}
+{{< figure src="https://github.com/user-attachments/assets/df07a470-769e-48e6-ac79-3584c9e8bb22" class="image-center" width=500 >}}

 ## create_design_document

-`create_design_document` - as name suggest it can be used to create design document.
-It takes description of idea or system and provides well written, detailed design document.
+`create_design_document` - as name suggests, can be used to create design document.
+It takes description of idea, project or system and provides well written, detailed design document.

+Usage:

 ```bash
 cat PROJECT.md | fabric -p create_design_document > design.md
 ```

+- **input** - idea, project or system description
+- **output** - design document, containing:
+  - business risks,
+  - **existing and recommended security controls**,
+  - C4 design diagrams,
+  - risk assessment - **critical business processes and data**,
+  - AI questions and assumptions

 Example of input ([FULL](https://github.com/xvnpw/ai-nutrition-pro-design-gpt3.5/blob/main/PROJECT.md)):